staticdeploy/staticdeploy/website/docs/reference-entities.md

 ### Users

-Users are the users of the StaticDeploy management console and API.
+Users are the users of the StaticDeploy Management Console and API.
 StaticDeploy is not an identity provider (IdP), so its users are only **references** to users of an external IdP.
 In fact, when you create a user in StaticDeploy you need to specify the IdP that user belogns to, as well as its identifier for the IdP.